Seagate/cortx-hare/rfc/9/README.md

   -- ```
   -- ## Creating Stable Releases
   --
-  -- * The project SHALL have one branch ("dev") that always holds the --   latest in-progress version and SHOULD always build.
+  -- * The project SHALL have one branch ("mas<censored>ter") that always --   holds the latest in-progress version and SHOULD always build.
   --
   -- * The project SHALL NOT use topic branches for any reason.
 Personal --   forks MAY use topic branches.